hazelcast-guides/stream-processing-fundamentals/README.md

 > **TO DO**
 >
+> In your IDE, navigate to the *monitoring-pipeline* project.
+Open up  the
-> Open up  the *hazelcast.platform.labs.machineshop.TemperatureMonitorPipeline* class in the *monitoring-pipeline* project and review the code there.
+> *hazelcast.platform.labs.machineshop.TemperatureMonitorPipeline* class and review the code there.

 The main method, shown below, is boilerplate that helps with deploying the job to a cluster.
 You do not need to change this.